halimus/etf/readme.md

       b.
 Store requested symbols for each user in a database, encrypt passwords.
 Display history of requested symbols to the user.

-## Assignment details a nd clarification
+## Assignment details and clarification
 Sample State Street ETF page: https://www.spdrs.com/product/fund.seam?ticker=SPY (top holdings are located under Holdings tab)